British passport (Bermuda): History

-In 1988, when the blue British Passports were replaced with a burgundy one of a common European Union pattern, the passports issued in the British Dependent Territories were changed accordingly (entitlement to free movement in the European Union was indicated only on the passports on the United Kingdom type passports, with EUROPEAN UNION added above UNITED KINGDOM OF GREAT BRITAIN AND NORTHERN IRELAND on the outside of the front cover (where the Bermudian passport reads only BRITISH PASSPORT).
+In 1988, when the blue British Passports were replaced with a burgundy one of a common European Union pattern, the passports issued in the British Dependent Territories were changed accordingly (entitlement to free movement in the European Union was indicated only on the United Kingdom type passports, with EUROPEAN UNION added above UNITED KINGDOM OF GREAT BRITAIN AND NORTHERN IRELAND on the outside of the front cover (where the Bermudian passport reads only BRITISH PASSPORT).

-In 2002, British Dependent Territories Citizenship was re-named British Overseas Territories Citizenship, remaining as the default citizenship for British citizens born in what was at the same time re-designated the British Overseas Territories, and the barriers that had been put in place in 1983 to end free movement of most Overseas Citizens (excepting Falkland Islanders and later Gibraltarians) into the United Kingdom were removed.
+In 2002, British Dependent Territories Citizenship was re-named British Overseas Territories Citizenship, remaining as the default citizenship for British citizens born in what was at the same time re-designated the British Overseas Territories, and the barriers that had been put in place in 1983 to end free movement of most British Dependent Territories Citizens (excepting Falkland Islanders and later Gibraltarians) into the United Kingdom were removed.
 British Overseas Territories Citizens were also entitled to obtain British Citizenship by obtaining a normal British Passport with the citizenship stamped as British Citizen.
 The restriction against holding more than one British passport was removed.
 The Department of Immigration was no longer permitted to issue new or replacement passports except for British Overseas Citizenship holders.
 The citizenship for these was entered only as British Overseas Territories Citizen.
 Bermudian status was stamped in separately on one of the internal pages.
 Without the stamp indicating that the passport holder is registered as a Bermudian, a Bermudian Passport with the citizenship entered as British Overseas Territories Citizen is not sufficient to identify the holder as a Bermudian.
 The endorsement indicating the holder has Bermudian status can be stamped into any British Passport, with the citizenship entered as either 'British Overseas Territories Citizen or 'British Citizen.
 As the Bermudian passport still lacked EUROPEAN UNION on the front cover, and used the country code BMU in the Machine Readable Zone (MRZ) inside instead of the GBR indicated in the British Citizen/United Kingdom passport, it is not necessarily accepted in other European Union countries as entitling the holder to free movement within the European Union.
 As a consequence, the only practical reason a Bermudian would obtain the Bermudian passport, whether in addition or in preference to the normal British passport with Bermudian status stamped inside, was for the purpose of entering the United States of America, which has lower entry restrictions on Bermudians than on other British nationals, but specifies they must present a British Passport with Government of Bermuda on the front, citizenship entered as either British Dependent Territories Citizen or British Overseas Territories Citizen, and the endorsement stamped to show the holder has been registered as a Bermudian.